embed-me/ebaz4205_buildroot/README.md

 ## Build

-1. make BR2_EXTERNAL=/<foo>/ebaz4205_buildroot zynq_ebaz4205_defconfig
+	make BR2_EXTERNAL=/path/to/ebaz4205_buildroot zynq_ebaz4205_defconfig
-2. make 2>&1 | tee build.log
+	make 2>&1 | tee build.log

 ## Installation

-The simpest way to install and test the output products of your build is the image.
-Copy it on an SD-Card and you should be good to go:

-    dd if=ebaz4205-image-standard-ebaz4205-zynq7.wic of=/dev/<dev> bs=4096
+The following files from within the output/images/ need to be copied to a SD-Card with a FAT-formatted partition with boot flag set:

+  * boot.bin
+  * ebaz4205_top.bin (from the Vivado build)
+  * ebaz4205-zynq7.dtb
+  * rootfs.cpio.uboot
+  * u-boot.bin
+  * u-boot.img
+  * uEnv.txt
+  * uImage

 ## BSP Details